ndilieto/uacme/README.md

 /path/to/uacme.d/private/www.your.domain.com/key.pem
 ```
 Note other types of challenges are possible, if you type anything other than 'y',
 uacme will skip the challenge and propose a different one.
-The easiest is http-01.
+The easiest is http-01 but
-Note also that challenge types may be served in random order by the server.
+any other type can be dealt with.
+Keep in mind that challenge types may be served in
+random order by the server.
 Do not make any assumptions and read uacme's output carefully.

 ## Automating updates
 Use the -h flag: